 Yes … we can recommend a few things.

 Second, be mindful of the moon’s place in the sky, because it passes in front of each constellation of the Zodiac for a few days each month.
-For instance, on today’s date (October 23, 2013), the waning gibbous moon is rising at mid-to-late evening (roughly 10 p.m. local daylight-saving time) and shining close to the border of the Zodiac constellations Taurus and Gemini.
+For instance, on October 11, 2014, the waning gibbous moon is rising around mid-evening, shining near the star Aldebaran, the constellation Taurus the bull’s brightest star.

 Third, as the years go by, pay special attention to the planet Jupiter, the fourth-brightest heavenly body to light up the sky.
-This dazzling world will follow the moon over the eastern horizon by late evening.
+This dazzling world will come up over the eastern horizon an hour or two after midnight at mid-northern latitudes.
 It is often called the year star because this planet stays in the same constellation of the Zodiac for approximately one year.
-At present, Jupiter is shining in front of the constellation Gemini, not far from the bright Gemini stars Castor and Pollux.
-At this time next year, Jupiter will be near the border of the constellations Cancer and Leo.
+At present, Jupiter is shining in front of the constellation Cancer, near the border of the constellations Cancer and Leo.
+In fact, Jupiter is not all that far away from Regulus, the constellation Leo’s brightest star.
 By watching Jupiter from year to year, you can pick out the various zodiacal constellations.

 Also, how dark is your night sky?
 If you’re looking from the city or suburbs, you might not be able to pick out these patterns in the sky.
 After all, these patterns were identified by people who didn’t have electric lights!